aws-solutions-library-samples/guidance-for-self-calibrating-level-4-digital-twins-on-aws/README.md

    </center>
    </br>

-An option for SiteWise should appear:
+An option for SiteWise should appear, click the install button (install the latest version):

    </br>
    <center>